CWWhitney/markdown-cv/index.md

 Department of Horticultural Sciences, University of Bonn

+### Research interests
 Seeking solutions to the interconnected issues of loss of biodiversity, loss of traditional culture, and food insecurity.

-### Research interests

-decision theory, human ecology, ethnobotany.
+Working in the fields of decision theory, human ecology and ethnobotany.

 ## Education